kostjaigin/bachelor/README.md

 I conduct my experiments using the [experiments-script](https://github.com/kostjaigin/bachelor/blob/master/experiments.sh).
 It refers to the execution script of each strategy that consists of the pre-implemented spark-submit command in an .sh file.
 [Here](https://github.com/kostjaigin/bachelor/blob/master/exe.sh) is an example of the execution file for the strategy AA.

 ❗️To save experiment results, you need an installed hdfs cluster with a shared data storage.
 Point at your hdfs-cluster with additional application parameters --hdfs_host and hdfs_port.
-The parameter description for the execution files is as follows:
+The parameter description for the execution files is as follows: TODO...

 ## The structure of the project